Let’s face it: Google Keyword Planner search volume is flawed.

 When search volume is not an option, you can look at how much traffic the top results get.
 What I like about Growth Bar extension is that it shows you the traffic of ranking URLs right in the search results, but you can also use the web app to see how much traffic each URL gets.

 Just like Pinterest, eBay launched its own version of a product exploration platform.
 Where Pinterest Trends shines for health and adjacent topics, eBay explore is great for e-commerce-related data.

 The platform provides data for the US, Australia, UK, and Germany. eBay gives you the actual number of searches but limits the time range to the last 7 days or less.

-Of course, I have to mention Google Trends, which has gained a lot of popularity during the COVID-19 crisis when consumer demand shifted quickly and search volume data wasn’t available fast enough.
+Of course, I have to mention Google Trends, which gained a lot of popularity during the COVID-19 crisis when consumer demand shifted quickly and search volume data wasn’t available fast enough.

 I find a lot of value in the often-overlooked data from Image, News, and Youtube Search.
 Even though the data is normalized on a relative scale, comparison is still very powerful.
-In worst case, use another rank tracker tool to get the search volume for a keyword and then extrapolate to the trend.
+In the worst case, use another rank tracker tool to get the search volume for a keyword and then extrapolate to the trend.

 On top of that, use the maps feature if geo areas are important to you in the slightest way.
 It contains a lot of interesting information that’s otherwise hard to get.

 Why not look at social data?
 I think demand can be measured very well on social networks, as long as the product is talked about in any way.
-That might exclude “boring” products, but give us another source of data points to expand market research.
+That might exclude “boring” products but give us another source of data points to expand market research.

-Not only do I find the related hashtags very insightful but also the popularity trend over time.
+Not only do I find the related hashtags very insightful, but also the popularity trend over time.

 Hashtagify comes with tons of valuable information, even with just a free account.